modernjuliaworkflows/modernjuliaworkflows.github.io/pages/writing.md

 1
 ```

-For a more user-friendly debugging interface, Debugger.jl is [integrated](https://www.julia-vscode.org/docs/stable/userguide/debugging/) into the VSCode extension.
+For a more user-friendly debugging interface, Debugger.jl is [interfaced with VSCode](https://www.julia-vscode.org/docs/stable/userguide/debugging/).
 Click left of a line number in an editor pane to add a _breakpoint_, which is represented by a red circle.
 In the debugging pane of the Julia extension, click `Run and Debug` to start the debugger.
 The program will automatically halt when it hits a breakpoint.